-- a national criminal history check by CrimTrac - an Australian Securities and Investments Commission disqualification register check, and - a National Personal Insolvency Index check conducted through the Insolvency and Trustee Service Australia.
+- a national criminal history check by CrimTrac - an Australian Securities and Investments Commission disqualification register check, and - a National Personal Insolvency Index check conducted through the Australian Financial Security Authority.

-Where the panel member is a practitioner, a check of National Board records will be undertaken to ensure that the practitioner is of good standing.
+Where the applicant is a practitioner, a check of National Board records will be undertaken to ensure that the practitioner is of good standing.
+Copies of relevant documents are included in this package for your information.